erunseelie/obsidian-ras/Goals/Learn more about Dragonmarks.md

 [[Vesper]] bears [[The Mark of Death]].
 Corvine believes that [[Changes to Dragonmarks]] are possible.
-[[Zorlan d'Cannith]] was clearly interested due to his [[Experiments on hybrid dragonmarks]]
+[[Zorlan d'Cannith]] was clearly interested due to his [[Experiments on hybrid dragonmarks]] [[Savante Røkr]] bears an aberrant mark, created from Houses Deneith and Cannith, yet is uncertain of its nature.